Royal Four Towns War Memorial

 First World War 1914–1919 – the fallen

 Fourteen local men are named here.
 The inscriptions include their regiments where known.
-Some lettering has weathered over the years, so the list below matches the stone itself and official Imperial War Museums records.
+Some lettering has weathered over the years, so the list below matches the stone itself and the official Imperial War Museums records.

 Name Regiment / Unit